ksereda/feign-fallback-example/README.md

 The `client` calls `service-one` through Feign and receives the string `"Get String from SERVICE-ONE"`.

-Еру `сlient` also calls `service-two` through Feign and gets the string `"Get String from SERVICE-TWO"`.
+The `сlient` also calls `service-two` through Feign and gets the string `"Get String from SERVICE-TWO"`.

 #### Prerequisite: